Visiting Sedona In December: 10 Things You Need To Know

 Mark enjoying a glass of wine on a self guided wine tour through the Sedona region in December

-Being a year round travel destination with no real “low” season might sound tiring for the locals, but it is fantastic for Sedona’s economy and it great news for us, the tourists.
+Being a year round tourist destination might sound tiring for the locals, but it’s fantastic for Sedona’s economy and it’s great news for us, the tourists.
+There’s not much you can do in summer that you can’t also do in December or winter in Sedona.

 • Rent a Jeep and drive exciting off road trails